128technology/docs/docs/config_ha.md

 ```

+To define the primary and standby nodes in the HA configuration, configure a vector on the service route and a priority on the service policy.

-- `vector` - configurable on the service route,
+- `vector` - configured on the service route
 ```
 service-route
     name    wan1-route